diskxo/bantumi/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Remake of the original game version into the Nokia 3310 phone
+Remake of the original game version into the Nokia 3310 phone.
+More about the game [here](https://en.wikipedia.org/wiki/Kalah).